doncato/freemind-api/README.md

 # Freemind - API
 This is the Api server of the Freemind project.

+**Note: The main documentation is to be found on the wiki page of this repo**

 ## TODOs
 - Add more endpoints
 - Make Session authentication better